kermitt2/grobid/doc/getting_started.md

 You can use it to process a PDF file, or to test the Grobid web service.
 The space is free and does not require any authentication.

+!!! warning "Grobid space is for demonstration only"
-**NOTE**: This grobid space is not intended for production use, it is only a demonstration of Grobid capabilities.
+    This grobid space is not intended for production use, it is only a demonstration of Grobid capabilities.
 For production use, please deploy a local version or contact us.

 ## Running Grobid locally